 There’s ample evidence to suggest that those with untreated hearing loss are already suffering from varying levels of social isolation.
 A little thoughtfulness on your part could go a long way towards creating an inclusive, warm, and inviting atmosphere.

-And isn’t that what the holidays are all about?
+And isn’t that what family dinners are all about?